Ipoh Kek Lok Tong Cave Temple

 If you want to feed the fish, you can purchase fish food (RM3) at the counter inside the cave, close to the front entrance.

 Note: There are signs all around to discourage people from releasing fish or turtles into the lakes.
-This custom is thought to bring luck to the doer of the deed but overpopulation of the lake can lead to suffocation of the animals.
+This custom is thought to bring luck to the doer of the deed, but overpopulation of the lake leads to suffocation of the animals.

 6. Cycle On Land (Or Water)